algoplexity/cybernetic-intelligence/modern-slavery/data-cleaning-plan.md

+The data cleaning process will produce a **Clean Data Mart** consisting of two key components:

+1.  **The Master Entity File (Denormalized):** Our primary tool for high-level analysis and flagging.
+2.  **Cleaned Relational Tables (Normalized):** Our resource for deep-dive investigations into flagged entities.

+---

+### **Refined Work Plan: Creating a Clean Data Mart**

+This updated approach ensures no information is discarded.
+Instead, it is cleaned, structured, and made available for different stages of the investigative process.

+#### **Component 1: The Master Entity File (Denormalized, Analytical)**

+This remains the core output for the initial analysis, but its role is now more clearly defined.

+*   **Purpose:** To provide a single, high-level view of every potential reporting entity.
+Optimized for fast filtering, aggregation, and identifying non-lodgers at scale.
+*   **Structure:** **One unique row per entity (ABN).**
+*   **How "One-to-Many" Data is Handled (Aggregation, not Discarding):**
+    *   **Statements:** The multiple statements submitted by one entity are not lost.
+They are *summarized* into new analytical features in the Master Entity File, such as:
+        *   `num_statements_submitted`
+        *   `first_submission_date`
+        *   `last_submission_date`
+        *   `last_period_end_date`
+        *   `is_repeat_non_compliant` (a boolean flag derived from multiple submissions)
+    *   **Associates:** Director/associate information is **not** flattened into this file.
+Doing so would be impractical and lose clarity.
+Instead, we can add a simple summary flag like `has_associate_data` (True/False) to indicate that deeper information is available for that entity.

+#### **Component 2: The Cleaned Relational Tables (Normalized, Investigative)**

+This is the crucial addition to the work plan that addresses your concern.
+We will clean the detailed transactional and relational files and keep them in their normalized structure, ready for lookups.

+*   **Purpose:** To allow for detailed, surgical investigation of entities flagged by the Master Entity File.
+When you ask, "Why did this specific ASX100 company fail to report?", these files provide the context.
+*   **Structure:** Multiple tables linked by the ABN.
+*   **Output Files:**
+    1.  `clean_statements.csv`: A cleaned version of the `Statements` tab from the register data.
+It contains **one row per statement submitted**, linked by ABN.
+An analyst can immediately see the full submission history for any given ABN.
+    2.  `clean_associates.csv`: A cleaned and consolidated file of all associate/director information from both `ato_tax_transparency_non_lodger.xlsx` and `lodge_once_cont.xlsx`.
+It contains **one row per associate**, linked by ABN.
+This allows for powerful network analysis and risk assessment based on key management personnel.

+### **The Integrated Workflow in Practice:**

+This two-part data structure creates a highly efficient workflow:

+1.  **High-Level Analysis:** You query the **Master Entity File**.
+    *   *Example:* "Show me all entities with `Total Income` > $100M, `has_ever_reported` = False."
+    *   This gives you a clean, high-confidence list of potential high-risk non-lodgers in seconds.

+2.  **Deep-Dive Investigation:** You take the ABNs from that list and use them to query the **Cleaned Relational Tables**.
+    *   *Example:* For a flagged ABN, you look it up in `clean_associates.csv` and find it shares a director with three other companies that have a history of non-compliance.
+This immediately elevates the risk profile and informs your engagement strategy.

+---
 The goal is to consolidate the information from these four disparate sources into a single, reliable **Master Entity File**.
 This file will serve as our source of truth, containing one unique row per entity (identified by its ABN) and summarizing its reporting status and key attributes.

 ---